LSSTDESC/DC2-analysis/tutorials/README.rst

 This directory contains tutorial and demonstration notebooks convering how to access and use the DC2 datasets.
 See the index table below for links to the notebook code, and an auto-rendered view of the notebook with outputs.

+If you are unsure on exactly how to start to use these tutorials, you may want to look at `this step-by-step guide on Confluence <https://confluence.slac.stanford.edu/x/Xgg4Dg>`_ *(DESC members only)*.

 Notes on how to contribute more notebooks, and how the rendering is made, are at the bottom of the page.

 .. list-table::